awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-computer.md

 ## Step Functions Local with AWS SAM CLI Local<a name="with-lambda-local"></a>

-You can use the local version of Step Functions along with a local version of AWS Lambda\.
-To configure this, you must install and configure the AWS Serverless Application Model \(AWS SAM\)\.
+You can use the local version of Step Functions with a local version of AWS Lambda\.
+To configure this, you must install and configure AWS SAM\.

-For information on configuring and running AWS SAM, see:
+For information about configuring and running AWS SAM, see the following:
 + [Set Up AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-quick-start.html)
 + [Start AWS SAM CLI Local](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-lambda.html)

-Once Lambda is running on your local system, you can start Step Functions Local\.
-From the directory where you extracted your Step Functions local jar files, start Step Functions Local, configuring the local Lambda endpoint:
+When Lambda is running on your local system, you can start Step Functions Local\.
+From the directory where you extracted your Step Functions local JAR files, start Step Functions Local, configuring the local Lambda endpoint\.

 ```
 java -jar StepFunctionsLocal.jar --lambda-endpoint http://127.0.0.1:3001 command
 ```

-For more information is running Step Functions Local with AWS Lambda, see [Step Functions and AWS SAM CLI Local](sfn-local-lambda.md)
+For more information about running Step Functions Local with AWS Lambda, see [Step Functions and AWS SAM CLI Local](sfn-local-lambda.md)\.